PauloPhagula/paulophagula/README.md

 ## Fun facts

 - I'm from Mozambique 🇲🇿 -- The only country in the world whose name is made of a single word containing all vowels.
 And also one of the few 4 countries in the world with an AK-47 on its flag...
 Don't try me! 😉
-- Once upon a time I found [a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1272721) in Firefox 🦊 flexbox implementation
+- Once upon a time I found [a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1272721) in Firefox's 🦊 flexbox implementation
 - I collect the [illest jokes about programming](https://github.com/PauloPhagula/awesome-programmer-humor) 😆
 - On Sundays I practice the [Evil](https://github.com/emacs-evil/evil) [cult of Vim](https://en.wikipedia.org/wiki/Editor_war#Humor) at the [church of Emacs](https://en.wikipedia.org/wiki/Editor_war#Humor)